Frithjof Bergmann: Work that you really, really want

 This is the most important component of New Work.
 The idea is: work as such is endless and it is a lot more than what is and can be provided by the wage labor system.
 According to Bergmann, every human being can find work that is aligned with the own values, desires, dreams, hope, and skills.

 Since Bergmann denies a revolutionary process to overcome the wage labor system, change can only happen slowly and this change can only be achieved through people that closely analyze their real, real desires and pursue those desires.
 By doing so, they become more and more independent from the wage labor system.

 In so-called 'centers for new work' the idea is that people collaborate and with the support of mentors, they try to identify what kind of work they really, really want to do.
 This process is of course complex, demanding and time-consuming.
 Bergmann uses the term 'Selbstunkenntnis'.
 By the process of trying to identify what a person really, really wants to do, a general movement could begin that changes one's life so that people feel 'more alive'.

-Pushing the concept further

-The psychologist Markus Väth developed Bergmann's theory further: based on Bergmann's paper 'New Work, New Culture', Väth illustrates four pillars on which a successful implementation of New Work could be based: